brohitbrose/linkedin-games/README.md

 _A programmable strategy (albeit an extremely slow one) could be the following:_
 - _Let G be a non-contradictory grid that exclusively contains lines such that no moves can be deduced from any one line at a time._
 - _Demonstrate that every possible G has multiple solutions._

-_Any takers to attempting either are greatly welcome!_
+_We welcome any takers to answering this question!_
+_Please let us know what you learn._

 If we assume that Invariant B is true, a far more practical strategy becomes possible.